RandyParedis/GraphDonkey/docs/Plugins.md

 The text on the first line is seen as the plugin name, which is followed by any number of empty lines, before the description starts.
-Usually, you end this description with a set of quick references, like copyright, dates, version numbers and websites that contain more info.
+Usually, you end this description with a set of quick references, like copyright, dates, version numbers and websites that contain more info or documentation.
+Finally, you may end with as many empty lines as you like.

+The existance of such a docstring is required for the plugins to flawlessly work together.
+Please be aware that the name of a plugin must be **unique** between all enabled plugins in the system.

-For instance, the bundled `graphviz` plugin has the following docstring:
+For instance, the bundled `Graphviz` plugin has the following docstring:
 ```
 """Graphviz